FAQs

 The Out & Wild team are doing our best to make the festival as accessible as possible.

 Please book accessible tickets if you are bringing a carer or require support.
+This is very important, especially if you are camping or bringing a van.

 See more details of free carer tickets below.